 Mormon leader Brigham Young visited the area in 1855 and requested that 15 families from his church in Utah set up a community in the Malad Valley.

 Welsh immigrants arrived in the 1860s and to this day the community remains proud of that heritage.
 Locals claim to have the largest per capita concentration of people of Welsh descent than any place outside Wales.
 The Malad Valley Welsh Society was formed in 2004.
 Since then, there had been an annual Malad Valley Welsh Festival.

 In the 1880s, Malad grew rapidly as a trade center between Salt Lake City and Butte, Montana.
 The railroad came into town in 1906 when a line of the Oregon Short Line Road was finished.
 Farmers used both irrigation water from nearby creeks as well as dry farming to grow grain, including hay for livestock.

 Malad’s proximity to the Utah border provides the town for another revenue source.

 Utah has the youngest population of any state with a median age of 31 years.
-The next closest are Alaska and Texas at 35 years.
-Utah also has the highest birth rate at near 15 births per 1,000 residents.
+The next closest state is Alaska at 34 years.

 Spanish were the first explorers, arriving here briefly in 1540.
 There were sparse settlements at first due to desert-like conditions.
 Some fur traders came through in the early 1800s.
 In 1821, Utah became part of Alta California when Mexico gained its independence.
 Utah became part of the United States in 1848 after the Mexican-American War.